yankidogan/quiz_app/README.md

 # Quiz Application
- A quiz application made for IOS using Swift programming language.
+ A quiz application made for iOS using Swift programming language.